-Enhance: The proposed budget includes an one-time increase of \$750,000 to expand the Joyful Food Markets.
+Enhance: The proposed budget includes a one-time increase of \$750,000 to expand the Joyful Food Markets.
 This funding will provide more than 4,200 children and their families with free, non-perishable groceries and fresh produce.
-Joyful Food Markets are monthly, pop-up grocery stores operating in high-needs schools throughout the District.
+Joyful Food Markets are monthly pop-up grocery stores operating in high-needs schools throughout the District.

-Shift: The proposed Local funds budget was reduced by \$192,291 to reflect the change in funding source for the GWU epidemiology and surveillance contract to an existing Federal Grant funded contract.
+Reduce: The proposed Local funds budget was reduced by \$192,291 to reflect the change in funding source for the George Washington University (GWU) epidemiology and surveillance contract to an existing Federal Grant funded contract.
 This contract supports DOH's academic partnership with GWU to provide technical expertise on HIV, STD, Hepatitis, and TB surveillance, and conduct behavioral health studies on HIV transmission.